DashBookProject/Plotly-Dash/Bonus-Content/Components/buttons.md

 ## Dash Mantine dmc.Button

 This app uses a button from the `dash-mantine-components` library.
-You will see that the buttons are styled with fonts and colors provided by the Mantine Themes.
+You will see that the buttons are styled with fonts and colors and design from the Mantine Themes.
 As with the `dash-boostrap-components`, you can customize the style in many ways.
 See the [Dash Mantine Components Documentation](https://www.dash-mantine-components.com/components/button) to see a lot more options.